fitzterra/dotfiles/cheatsheets/vim-cheatsheet.md

     * Reselect last visual block: `gv`
     * Enter visual mode fro insert mode: `C-o v` or `C-o V` or `C-o C-v`

+* Sum numbers in highlighted block:
+    Made available via the `vissum` plugin:
+    * Highlight a block of text and calculate the sum of the first numbers found in each line by pressing <Leader>su (\su).
+The sum is displayed in the status line